singer-io/knots/README.md

 ### Getting Started

-Download and install the latest version from [link](https://github.com/datadotworld/knots/releases).
+Download and install the latest [release](https://github.com/datadotworld/knots/releases).
 For Mac, you'll want to use the DMG installer.

 IMPORTANT: Presently, Mac will warn users that KNOTS is from an "unidentified developer".
 Follow the instructions